 Step 3: Invest Your Money

-In many ways, Twine is similar to robo-advisors that invest your money in specific portfolios to match your investment goals and risk tolerance.
-You need to deposit at least $100 to your Twine brokerage account to start investing, which is more than popular robo-advisors like SoFi Invest that don’t have a minimum funding requirement.
-However, $100 is still fairly low in the world of robo-advisor requirements.
+You need to deposit at least $5 to your Twine brokerage account to start investing.
+This is similar to popular robo-advisors like Betterment and SoFi Invest that don’t have minimum funding requirements.

-Twine currently offers three portfolios and optimizes your portfolio composition as you approach your financial goal to reduce risk:
+Twine currently offers three portfolios and optimizes your asset allocation as you approach your financial goal to reduce risk:

 - Conservative.
 Contains 94% or more bond ETFs and 6% stock ETFs if you have a goal with a time frame shorter than five years.
 Goal timelines of 15 years or more change the composition to 55% to 70% stock ETFs.